 - To develop a departmental policy which compliments the school feedback policy but ensures that the amount of feedback given allows for rigorous data to be collected to inform the projected grade at assessment points.
-For core subjects where the teacher sees the class several times may need to feedback more often. - To monitor and feedback to the team (with evidence) the effectiveness of assessment and feedback within the whole school Monitoring, Evaluation & Review cycle. - To support their team in meeting the needs of the school feedback policy.
+For core subjects, where the teacher sees the class several times, may need to feedback more often. - To monitor and feedback to the team (with evidence) the effectiveness of assessment and feedback within the whole school Monitoring, Evaluation & Review cycle. - To support their team in meeting the needs of the school feedback policy.
 Ensuring the curriculum plans allow for a minimum of one piece of quality in depth marking per half term (the length of the pieces may vary) and to ensure that books are monitored half termly to ensure that students are completing class work and homework to a high standard.
-Note that Core subjects will be a minimum of 2 per half term and KS3 may vary depending on the number of lessons seen per half term. - To support their department in scheduling collaborative marking opportunities to engrain consistency through discussion and comparison, sharing and celebrating good practice. - To respond to assessment analysis using SISRA of effort and homework scores and support students to improve for the next data drop. - Departments can adopt feedback systems to suit their schemes of work, for example using coloured sheets (see appendix).
+Note that for Core subjects it will be a minimum of 2 pieces per half term and KS3 may vary depending on the number of lessons seen per half term. - To support their department in scheduling collaborative marking opportunities to engrain consistency through discussion and comparison, sharing and celebrating good practice. - To respond to assessment analysis of effort, homework scores and residual data using SISRA and support students to improve for the next data drop. - Departments can adopt feedback systems to suit their schemes of work, for example using coloured sheets or dedicated metacognitive resources (see appendix).